nismod/git-novice/_includes/slides/09-conflict.md

 ## Exercise: Conflicts on Non-textual files

 What does Git do
-when there is a conflict in an image or some other non-textual file that is stored in version control?
+when there is a conflict in an image or some other non-text file that is stored in version control?

 ---

+## Summary

+- Conflicts occur when two or more people change the same file(s) at the same time.
+- The version control system does not allow people to overwrite each other's changes blindly, but highlights conflicts so that they can be resolved.